TuneSpan allows you to browse and span the media in your iTunes Library.

 » IS THERE ANYTHING TUNESPAN CAN’T SPAN?

-Unfortunately, TuneSpan can’t span files that do not respond to the necessary "set location" AppleScript command.
-TuneSpan cannot move the following file types; they are left untouched and unchanged:
+Unfortunately, TuneSpan can’t span files that aren’t included in the XML iTunes Library file.
+TuneSpan has no access to the following files; they are left untouched and unchanged:

-Also, when you have both SD and HD versions of a video, only the HD version can be spanned because of how iTunes lists them in the iTunes Library XML.
+Also, for SD and HD versions of videos, only HD versions can be spanned because of how iTunes lists them in the iTunes Library XML.